Academics

 Course Considerations

-Per CU policy, Applied Computer Science students are prohibited from taking on-campus courses and/or dual majoring.
+Per university policy, Applied Computer Science students are prohibited from taking on-campus courses and/or dual majoring.

-Effective in Spring 2023, core courses must be passed with a C- or better.
+Core courses must be passed with a C- or better.
 Elective courses must be passed with a grade of a D- unless serving as a prerequisite, in which case a C- or better will be required.
-Students must maintain an overall GPA of a 2.0 or higher.
+Students must maintain an overall GPA of 2.0 or higher.

 Please note that courses will require a computer that meets the Applied Computer Science program’s minimum computer standards.